-Kearney’s annual 2019 Global Services Location Index report focuses on the growing weight of cybersecurity.
+Kearney’s Global Services Location Index report focuses on the growing weight of cybersecurity.
 With the number of security breaches more than tripling in the eight years since 2010, this concern is indeed a primary focus for many sectors.

 Annual amount of breaches in the US, 2010-2018

 Independent farmers comprise a big part of the agricultural sector.
 They’re fragmented, have only a handful of channels to communicate with each other, and suffer from limited access to investment.
 In some cases, land plots are in yearly cash-based contracts, which also excludes the idea of any capital investments at scale.

 With the rise of technology, more and more software solutions are appearing to educate smaller farmers, connect them to buyers on trading platforms, and provide overall guidance and access to enterprise-level expertise.
 But this is a work in progress that only gives a hopeful indication of the better, more connected future.

 All the buzzwords like precision farming, AgriTech, connected agriculture, the Internet of Things, and smart farms mean one thing: food for future generations.

 The fact that these terms still sound like buzzwords to many may be good news: We’re in the early majority adoption stage, where there’s worthwhile ROI for those willing to invest.

 It’s time to use technology to make the best of what we already have.